OpenInformix/NodeFullStack/README.md

 // var dbs = require('../db/InMemDbService');
 var dbs = require('../db/IfxProductService');
 ```
-The web service is ready to restart and reflect data storage switchover, please make sure you have set all setup needed for running Inforix node.js application.
+The web service is ready to restart and reflect data storage switchover, please make sure you have set all setup needed for running Informix node.js application.
 For more information about Inforix node.js please visit **[Informix node.js home page](https://openinformix.github.io/IfxNode/)**

 ### Ajax call to RESTful Web Service
 Once the web service has started then we can launch the initial page by pasting the following URL in your favorite web browser.
-This page then act as basic test facility for middle tier and AJAX call.
+This page then act as basic test facility for middle tier and AJAX calls.

 ```bash
 # Open the following URL in your favorite web browser to get the initial web page.
 http://localhost:3000/